-The Samsung Galaxy Chromebook 2 could be the premium Chromebook to beat
+The Galaxy Chromebook 2 is available for pre-order now — here's why you should check it out

 The original Samsung Galaxy Chromebook was one of the show-stealers of last year’s CES, packing impressive performance and a vibrant display into a stunning design that flaunted the pop and polish of a sports car.
-There was just one problem — at $999, the original Galaxy Chromebook was a bit on the expensive side, even for someone seeking a higher-end Chrome OS laptop.
+There was just one problem: At $999, the original Galaxy Chromebook was a bit on the expensive side, even for someone seeking a higher-end Chrome OS laptop.

 Enter the Galaxy Chromebook 2.
 Samsung’s second entry into the premium Chromebook arena starts at a much more attainable $549, retaining some of the key features of its predecessor — including that beautiful cherry red finish — and even debuting some new perks such as a QLED display.
-We got to spend some early hands-on time with Samsung’s latest Chromebook, and it’s shaping up to be one of the year’s more impressive laptops for those who want the simplicity of Chrome OS within a slick design.
+We got to spend some early hands-on time with Samsung’s latest Chromebook (which is now available for pre-order), and it’s shaping up to be one of the year’s more impressive laptops for those who want the simplicity of Chrome OS within a slick design.

 The first QLED Chromebook is here